contre95/edrans-grafana/README.md

 # Grafana for gaphing metrics for Website

 This project is intended to create a compose file in order to deploy a docker cluster to graph metrics of our Website with Grafana.
+We are aiming to deploy an TIG Stack.

 ### Prerequisites
 You will need: